uswds/uswds-site/pages/patterns/create-a-profile/gender-or-sex.md

             <li>Do only provide biological options when asking for biological sex (male, female, and X)</li>
             <li>Do be clear about why you are asking for the information.</li>
             <li>Do be transparent about what you are asking for.
 To some people sex and gender can mean the same so ensure you use clear language.</li>
-            <li>Do think about the end result (whatever information users put in will be aggregated as raw data output)</li>
+            <li>Do think about the end result and how information may be aggregated as raw data outputs.</li>
           </ul>
         </div>
       </div>